-You can access your bus stop location and pick-up and drop-off times via the parent sign-in tab.
-You will need your child’s Ontario Education Number (OEN) which is located on report cards to sign-in to obtain your child’s specific information
+You can access your bus stop location and pick-up and drop-off times via the Parent Portal.
+You will need your child’s Ontario Education Number (OEN) which is located on report cards to sign-in to obtain your child’s specific information.

-If your child is entering junior kindergarten they may not have an Ontario Education Number (OEN) yet, NSTS is directly mailing this informationto the home address you registered with the school.
+If your child is entering junior kindergarten they may not have an Ontario Education Number (OEN) yet, NSTS is directly sending this information to the email or home address you registered with the school.

 During the school year, please make all changes to pick-up and drop-off addresses with your school.
 The school will forward this information to NSTS to arrange transportation.

 2. I am unhappy with my bus stop location, how do I get it changed?

 The distance from a student’s home to their bus stop cannot exceed the grade eligibility distance of the Board and should be located where the bus driver has a clear view of the road in both directions.

 It is the responsibility of the parent to get the student to and from the bus stop, both in the morning and afternoon.
 Concerns can be registered with NSTS staff, however during the back to school period all bus stop change requests will be reviewed once all eligible students are assigned transportation.
 If you have a request for change, please email us with your child’s name, school name, your contact information and explain the nature of your request and we would be pleased to respond to you in priority sequence.
 You can send your email to email@example.com